Royal College of Defence Studies: RCDS course

-The course composition has been progressively widened to include members from over 40 countries.
+The course composition has been progressively widened to include members from nearly 50 overseas countries per year, who are invited by the Ministry of Defence through diplomatic channels.
 Graduates of the college are entitled to the post-nominal letters rcds, while prior to 1970 the post-nominal letters idc were used.

 Since 2001, course members have had the option of studying in a joint programme that leads to an MA in International Security and Strategy from King's College London.

 Commandants

-The College is led by the Commandantcurrently Sir George Norton.
+The College is led by the Commandant, currently Lieutenant General Sir George Norton.
 The Commandant leads the Senior Directing Staff of the College, who are in effect the faculty and are a mixture of active and retired military officers, diplomats and civil servants.